aws-solutions/mlops-workload-orchestrator/README.md

 ### Template option 2: Multi-account deployment

 The solution uses [AWS Organizations](https://aws.amazon.com/organizations/) and [AWS CloudFormation StackSets](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/what-is-cfnstacksets.html) to allow you to provision or update ML pipelines across AWS accounts.
-Using an administrator account (also referred to as the orchestrator account) allows you to deploy ML pipelines implemented as AWS CloudFormation templates into selected target accounts (for example, development, staging, and production accounts).
+Using an AWS Organizations administrator account (a delegated administrator account or the management account), also referred to as the orchestrator account, allows you to deploy ML pipelines implemented as AWS CloudFormation templates into selected target accounts (for example, development, staging, and production accounts).

 ![architecture-option-2](source/architecture-option-2.png)